galexrt/galexrt.github.io/content/coffee/_index.md

 </div>

-If you are ever in Karlsruhe / Durlach, get yourself a hot cup of coffee at the [Q-Kaffee](https://www.qkaffee.de/).
+If you are ever in Karlsruhe Durlach, get yourself an awesome cup of coffee at the [Q-Kaffee](https://www.qkaffee.de/).